THE UNHAPPY CUSTOMER

 If you have people complaining about the same problem repeatedly, that should tip you off you have a problem.
 Why wasn’t the problem addressed and corrected the first time they complained?
 Why should a customer have to call a second time?
 Sometimes you have to think outside the box to solve a problem.

 I had one student whose company was always receiving complaints resulting from the actions of a third-party vendor.
 The company would apologize for the problem but felt they could do nothing more.
 Even in a situation like this, you must act; the customer does not care who caused the problem; all they know is dealing with your company is problematic for them.
 I suggested they find another vendor.
 The student said they have tried but were unable to find another vendor.
 I then suggested her company may need to provide the service themselves.
-Several months later, I received an email from her; to solve the problem her company had purchased the third-party vendor.
+Several months later, I received an email from her; to solve the problem her company had purchased a third-party vendor.
 Now that’s going the extra mile for your customers!

 Participant 1: That was strategic, use of forwarding or backward integration to gain competitive advantage.
 I agree.
 I am indeed learning more from this; we have to deal with an almost similar situation at my workplace where a customer is cut out of supply due to road construction, and this keeps happening over and over again.
 The construction work takes about three years to complete, and usually, we have no alternative route for the service lines.
 In effect, we are reduced to customer service (lip service) each time the customer complains, yet the product is still not available.